GHHCommunity/GHHC-Def-Live-Preview/README.md

 **🔥 GHHC-MangoDef-v1 🔥**

-🎯 It has two background music, which are auto-playable.
+🎯 It has two background music, which are auto-playable.<br>
-🎯 The first one is changeable/Editable.(If you want you can change the music by yourself via using the voiceMessage Variable.)
+🎯 The first one is changeable/Editable.(If you want you can change the music by yourself via using the voiceMessage Variable)<br>
-🎯 You can add your codename using the codename variable.
+🎯 You can add your codename using the codename variable.<br>

 <!--************************************************-->
 <!--||||||||||||||||||||||||||||||||||||||||||||||||-->